Where is Ugo Ehiogu now?

 On the 20th April 2017, Ehiogu collapsed suddenly at the Tottenham Hotspur training ground after suffering a cardiac arrest and tragically died in the early hours the following day.

-Ehiogu was only 44 years of age.
+Ehiogu was only 44 years of age when he died.

 Follow Ugo Ehiogu on Twitter @